 A tobacco surcharge of \$80 per month is charged to those tobacco users not participating in the Medicare Advantage plans.
-Of the retirees not participating in the Medicare Advantage plans, it is assumed that 2.5% pay the tobacco surcharge.
+Based on recent plan experience, the assumption is that 5.0% of the retirees not participating in the Medicare Advantage plans will pay the tobacco surcharge.

-2022 Plan Options
+2023 Plan Options

-The plan designs offered for the 2022 plan year are as follows:
+The plan designs offered for the 2023 plan year are as follows: